Oil on canvas

-Frances Hodgkins had probably met Maud Burge earlier as one of the circle of her sister Isabel Field (née Hodgson) in Wellington.
-In 1924 Frances Hodgkins wrote of Burge, then living in Montreuil, as a charming but changeable woman.
-Hodgkins painted in the Burges’ garden at St. Tropez in 1931 and was influential in persuading Maud and her husband to take up painting seriously though Mrs Burge had been sending work home for exhibition at the NZ Academy of Fine Arts, Wellington since 1920.
-Frances Hodgkins was with the Burges again at Majorca in 1932 and at Ibiza where Maud accompanied her on painting expeditions.
-In c.1937 Mr and Mrs Burge returned to New Zealand to live, settling at Taupo.
+Frances Hodgkins had probably met Maud earlier, as one of the circle of her sister, Isabel Field, in Wellington.
+In 1924, she described Maud, then living in Montreuil, as a charming but changeable woman.
+Hodgkins painted in the Burges’ garden at Saint-Tropez in 1931 and was influential in persuading them to take up painting seriously, although Maud had been sending work home for exhibition at the New Zealand Academy of Fine Arts, Te Whanganui-a-Tara, since 1920.
+Hodgkins was with the couple again at Mallorca in 1932, and at Ibiza, where Maud accompanied her on painting expeditions.
+In about 1937, the Burges moved to Aotearoa, settling at Taupō.

-The unsigned picture known as Portrait of Lady Fergusson is a portrait of the artist’s sister Githa Williams, wife of Admiral Sir James Fergusson.
+The unsigned picture known as Portrait of Lady Fergusson is a portrait of the artist’s sister, Githa Williams, wife of Admiral Sir James Fergusson.
 He was the brother of Sir Charles Fergusson, Governor-General of New Zealand from 1924 to 1930.
-Githa Fergusson settled in Europe when she married but returned to New Zealand for long visits during the twenties, staying with her own family in the Wairarapa and with her husband’s family at Government House.
-The sisters could well have met up in New Zealand but, as the wife of a British naval officer, Githa could easily have found herself in the Mediterranean setting suggested by this portrait.
+Githa Fergusson settled in Europe when she married but returned to New Zealand for long visits during the 1920s, staying with her own family in the Wairarapa and with her husband’s family at Government House.
+The sisters could well have met up in Aotearoa.
+As the wife of a British naval officer, Githa could also easily have found herself in the Mediterranean setting suggested by the portrait.